Creating a form

 On the first tab – Settings – beside Type and Form name there are a few other options.

-It is worth to mention that you can at any time change the name of the form but you cannot change the type of the form.
+It is worth mentioning that you can at any time change the name of the form but you cannot change the type of the form.

 Other options:

-Form description – here you can write the short description of the form.
-This information is available only from form configuration
+Form description – here you can write a short description of the form.
+This information is available only from the form configuration so only to app administrators.

-2-column layout: label are on the left side of the element
+2-column layout: The label is on the left side of the element

-1-column layout: label are on the top of the element, element is span to full wight of the group
+1-column layout: The label is on the top of the element

-Label on the right side: this option is used mostly to attributes such as checkboxes where the attribute is on the left an label is on the right.
+Label on the right side: It is similar to a 2-column layout but with a label on the right side.
+This option is used mostly for attributes such as checkboxes where the attribute is on the left and the label is on the right.

 Document history options – by using this option you can decide how much data will be stored in the document history.
 The document history will record all information about the creation and modification of the document.